 Tammo's enthusiasm for Japanese sports cars gave rise to an interest in the language - and with it grew his fascination for Japan's unique culture and traditions.
 During his time as a work & holiday traveler and language student, he got to know the country intensively and eventually met Sayaka.
 After beginning his studies in energy technology, he decided to redirect his focus and founded ENJ in northern Japan to establish sustainable tourism.

 Half Kiwi and half Japanese, Sayaka grew up in New Zealand but spent almost every summer in Japan.
 She later moved back to the country of her ancestors permanently, where she now uses her language skills to build a valuable bridge between cultures.
-Together with Tammo, she shares the dream of living as sustainably as possible, appreciates quiet moments in nature with birdsong - and hopes that future generations will be able to experience an intact environment.
+Together with Tammo, she shares the dream of living as sustainably as possible, appreciates quiet moments in nature with birdsong, and enjoying living life full of love & joy.

 A modern lifestyle and an awareness of tradition are not mutually exclusive - on the contrary, they can complement each other perfectly.
 Traditions and customs can be enriched by modern impulses, while original ways of working can be facilitated with technical aids.
 We are convinced that the combination of modern technology and living tradition leads to the creation of small, independent and at the same time resilient communities.
 Such places also offer young people new perspectives to see their future in rural regions.
 In this way, we are helping to combat rural exodus and relieve overcrowded metropolitan areas and overtourism in the cities.